FPU

 See Also: Error Handling

 The FPU -- Floating Point Unit -- has configurable settings that allow you to control the precision of calculations, the rounding mode, and exception handling.
 These settings are defined as part of the IEEE 754 standard, and are implemented in today's computers at the hardware level by various PC chipmakers.
-This help file topic is mainly concerned with explaining how to implement these settings from uCalc FMP, and not so much with why or when to use them.
+This help file topic is mainly concerned with explaining how to implement these settings from uCalc Fast Math Parser, and not so much with why or when to use them.
 For a detailed explanation of the FPU, see the IA-32 Intel Architecture Software Developer’s Manual, which is available at www.intel.com.
 Also consult documentation for the IEEE 754 standard.
 Visit www.ieee.org to find out more.

 Here is the list of uCalc FPU commands: